 Pros:

-- Two stretch mesh side pockets provide additional storage
+- Two stretch mesh pockets on the sides provide additional storage

 - Mesh-covered die-cut foam back for ventilation and comfort